Collaborative Divorce May be Right for You in Cornelius, North Carolina

 - Allowing the couple to keep control of their separation and eventual divorce.

-If you or someone you know wants more information on the collaborative divorce process in Cornelius or anywhere else in the greater Charlotte area, contact one of the experienced family law attorneys at Arnold & Smith, PLLC.
-Our law firm has board-certified family law attorneys as well as a child welfare law specialist ready to help you through this difficult time.
+If you or someone you know wants more information on the collaborative divorce process in Cornelius or anywhere else in North Carolina, contact one of the experienced family law attorneys at Arnold & Smith, PLLC.
+Our law firm has board-certified family law attorneys as well as child welfare law specialists ready to help you through this difficult time.
 Do not let the terms of your divorce and separation be dictated by North Carolina’s court system.
-Take back control of closing this chapter in your life by learning whether or not collaborative divorce is right for you.
+Take back control of closing this chapter in your life by learning whether or not collaborative divorce is right for you in Cornelius, North Carolina.